karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 - Creates a Resource Group and a Storage Account using the Azure Az Powershell Module.
 - Inits Terraform using the Storage Account as backend.
 - Imports those 2 resources into the Terraform state.
-- Uses Terraform to create the rest of the resources.
+- Uses Terraform to create the rest of the resources listed on the previous section.

 > _Why is the script using the Powershell Az Module only to create the resource group and the storage account?
 Why is it using Terraform to create the rest of the needed resources?_

-We could do everything using purely scripting with Powershell and no using Terraform at all, but using Terraform to create the needed resources in this script is simpler, less error prone and much more easy to mantain.
+We could do everything using purely scripting with Powershell and no using Terraform at all, but using Terraform to create the resources in this script is simpler, less error prone and much more easy to mantain.

 Also if in a near future we want to update some of the existing resources or even add some additional ones it is easier to do it via Terraform than modifying the Powershell script.